 Those are the charges officially handed down in February to seven young soldiers after an Army investigation established that they had appeared in gay porn.
 These weren’t just any soldiers however, but elite paratroopers from the 82nd Airborne, “America’s Honor Guard”, one of the most heralded units in the military.
 Four soldiers were given the maximum “non-judicial punishments”: demoted to Private, confined to base for 45 days, given 45 days of extra duty and forced to forfeit half their salaries for two months.
 They also face discharge.
 Three others have been named and “shamed” and charged with “pandering”, “sodomy” and “wrongfully engaging in sexual acts with another person while being filmed with the intent of broadcasting the images over the Internet for money.”
 One has also been charged with “adultery”.

 ‘Free’ Fayetteville is not what you’d call conventionally pretty.
 It’s too… butch for that.
-Just one road of several leading to the giant base has 35 barber’s shops along it.
+Just one road of several leading to the giant base has thirty-five barber’s shops along it.
 Bars, strip joints, and ‘military pawn shops’ abound, testament to the day-by-day, night-by-night lives of many military men and their families – and why some extra cash is always tempting.
 Why not pawn your body?
-After all, isn’t that what you do when you sign up?
+Isn’t that what you do when you sign up?

 Military guys and gay porn have a long history.
 There have been several “gay porn scandals” involving the US military before [see sidebar].
 Previous scandals, which were only the tip of the military gay porn iceberg, have generally resulted in non-judicial punishments and a few token, quiet, rushed dismissals that generated minimum publicity.
 Fully-fledged courts-martials are unusual, not to say reckless, for this kind of offence.